integrals, arithmetic and geometric sequences, functions), basic physics

 Students can choose to take the examination with emphasis given to the aspects related to the creation of interfaces for sound and vibrations.
 In that case, they are guided to develop a theme linked to the program in independence.
 In particular the teacher during the course presents research in which he is involved, and suggests fonts to start from when the assignment falls within this research.

 The educational material and video recordings of classroom lectures are made available on the E-learning platform of the University of Udine.
+Furthermore, videos of the lectures are taken and made accessible via MS Teams.
 Such materials are reserved for students enrolled in the course.
-Through the platform, the teacher provides students also laboratory exercises and sources for assignment.
+Through the platform, the teacher provides students also laboratory exercises and

 – have learned the fundamentals of psychology of auditory and tactile perception;